Asukayo/cicidsdataclean/README.md

 use RF_01.ipynb to calculate feature importance,data is all_parquet.py

 ## dataprovider
-622Analyze means spilt according to 60:20:20,shows severe data imbalance in validation set.
+622Analyze  spilt according to 60:20:20,shows severe data imbalance in validation set.

+analysis_total is a script show everyday's normal and abnormal window nums